 The Psychodrama Institute of Melbourne (PIM) is a world class training organisation in leadership, group psychotherapy, role theory, role training, sociometry and psychodrama.
-Our training programs is bespoke, with a range of different events that people can choose from and discuss with their primary trainer.
-In addition various practitioners and senior trainees are offering individual and small group supervision, personal and professional development courses (including yogic breathing and psychodrama), psychotherapy, counselling, coaching, mentoring, staff development and organisational consultancy.
+Our training programs are largely bespoke, with a range of different events from which people can choose.
+In addition various practitioners, trainers and senior trainees are offering individual and small group supervision, personal and professional development courses, psychotherapy, counselling, coaching, mentoring, staff development and organisational consultancy.

 The institute has at its core the sociometric principles of the founders of psychodrama, Dr. J. L. Moreno (1889-1974) and Zerka T. Moreno (1917-2016), with an emphasis on two-way mutual relationships, spontaneity and creativity.
 The Director of PIM is Sue Daniel.

-This year ALL of our courses are online.
-A NEW training program is beginning in September for those new to psychodrama and a new series of workshops for individual practitioners working online.
-Interviews begin 1 August until 1 September, by zoom.
-PIM also has a variety of services conducted by a range of independent professional practitioners and senior trainees, who use specific modalities including psychodrama, art and yoga in their practice (see Other Services).
+In 2021 most of our courses and workshops are continuing online.
+An Open training group is beginning in February.
+There is also the new series of experiential workshops for individual practitioners and leaders of groups, who are working online.
+Independent psychodrama practitioners and senior trainees, who use specific modalities including psychodrama, CBT, art and yoga in their practice, offer a variety of services for the public (see Other Services).

-See our full training program in this menu for information on our institute or go to our Facebook page.
-All enquiries 0410 536 791 or to firstname.lastname@example.org
+For more information on our institute, see the full training program for 2021 on this site, or on our Facebook page.
+All enquiries 0410 536 791 or to the Administrator, Ted at email@example.com

 The 4-Day International Psychodrama Intensive, usually held in Melbourne, is either going to be online in 2021 (October 15-18) or will be a residential retreat (details forthcoming).